Keeping vaccination goals close, no matter how afar

 I visited them in 2011, when I went back to Kenya for the launch of the pneumococcal vaccine.
 As we caught up on life, I observed that my youngest Kenyan sister was pregnant and looked ready to deliver any time.
 It wasn’t evident when she was due, but she kept leaning back, feeling uncomfortable.
 We had a great time and when I left, we agreed to stay in touch.

 Two days later, I was at Mbagathi Hospital, nearby, to film a video on the prevention of pneumonia in Kenya.
 As we were walking the hospital floor, I saw my Kenyan sister in the delivery ward with her newborn.
 It was a moment where my life’s work and life’s journey intersected.
 I thought about how that baby boy, born that day, would get the pneumococcal vaccine.
-It felt like I had made a small contribution back to his family—
+It felt like I had made a small contribution back to his family—my family.

 We’re making great progress on vaccine coverage, globally.
 A new study from my old shop at Johns Hopkins estimates that we’ve prevented 1.45 million deaths since 2000, just by treating kids with the Hib and pneumococcal vaccines.
 We’re introducing new vaccines at a speed and scale unheard of in the 1980s and 1990s.
 We’re extremely close to eradicating polio – the virus is cornered and there was a record low number of cases last year (22).
 We’re also preventing 2 to 2.5 million deaths a year thanks to routine immunization.